 95483.2.
 LCFS Data Management System.

-The LCFS Data Management System refers to all the online systems responsible for LCFS data management and program implementation.
+The LCFS Data Management System is the system designated by CARB into which LCFS participants submit LCFS program information or manage credits.

-The LCFS Data Management System comprises two interactive and secured web-based systems: Alternative Fuel Portal and LCFS Reporting Tool and Credit Bank and Transfer System.
+The LCFS Data Management System includes the: Alternative Fuel Portal, LCFS Reporting Tool and Credit Bank and Transfer System, and the LRT-CBTS for verification.

 Alternative Fuel Portal (AFP).
 The AFP supports fuel pathway applications, certifications, and verifications.
 It also handles the registration of fuel production facilities and opt-in projects, except for the projects described in section 95489(c)-(f).